Henley-on-Thames: Radio

 Local radio stations are BBC Radio Berkshire on 94.6 FM, Heart South on 103.4 FM, Greatest Hits Radio Berkshire and North Hampshire on 107.0 FM and London's radio stations such as Capital and Magic along with a few others can also be received.
 Regatta Radio was broadcast during Henley Royal Regatta for a number of years up to 2014.

 Television

 As Henley is on an overlap of TV regions, it is possible to receive signals from the Crystal Palace (BBC London/ITV London) and Hannington (BBC South/ITV Meridian) transmitters.
 However, the local relay transmitter for Henley only broadcasts programmes from ITV London and BBC London, making Henley the only part of Oxfordshire included within the London television region.

 In popular culture

+The British sitcom The Upper Hand is set in Henley-on-Thames.

 Henley-on-Thames was represented in the 2010 American drama film The Social Network as the site of a rowing competition between the US and the Netherlands.